JJF1962/Credit_Risk_Analysis/README.md

 * from sklearn.metrics import confusion_matrix
 * from imblearn.metrics import classification_report_imbalanced

-We learned  how to install and  set the proper enviroment melnv, a machine learning algorithm is used in data analytics, create training and test groups from a given data set, implement the logistic regression, decision tree, random forest, and support vector machine algorithms, interpret the results of the logistic regression, decision tree, random forest, and support vector machine algorithms, compare the advantages and disadvantages of each supervised learning algorithm, determine which supervised learning algorithm is best used for a given data set or scenario ann the use ensemble and resampling techniques to improve model performance.
+We learned  how to install and  set the proper enviroment melnv, machine learning algorithms used in data analytics, create training and test groups from a given data set, implement the logistic regression, decision tree, random forest, and support vector machine algorithms, interpret the results of the logistic regression, decision tree, random forest, compare the advantages and disadvantages of each supervised learning algorithm, determine which supervised learning algorithm is best used for a given data set or scenario and the use ensemble and resampling techniques to improve model performance.

 The academic objective was to learn that Machine learning require the  use of statistical algorithms to perform tasks such as learning from data patterns and making predictions.
 There are many different models—a model is a mathematical representation of something that happens in the real world,Broadly speaking, machine learning can be divided into three learning categories: supervised, unsupervised, and deep.
 For our purposes, we'll only discuss supervised and unsupervised learning.
 Saying that we move to present the results.